mr-mudgal/Password-Breach-Checker/README.md

 # Password-Breach-Checker
 Website URL: [PBC](https://bit.ly/pbc_RM)

-This is a simple one-page website, created by Python Django Framework.
+This is a simple one-page website, created by Python **Django** Framework.
 It is used in order to tell the user whether their passwords have been leaked in a data breach or not.
 It uses the [haveibeenpwned](https://haveibeenpwned.com) API, to check for the results.
-We also use mkcert in order to run the project on ```https```.
+We also use **mkcert** in order to run the project on ```https```.
 Although, since it is privately signed key, it still shows privacy issue, when opened.
 You can safely ignore the warning and choose to proceed and open the site.
+The project is hosted on an **AWS (Amazon Web Service) EC2 instance**, and used _Elastic IP_ to allocate a fix IP to the instance.
 WE **DO NOT COLLECT/STORE** ANY OF YOU DATA, AND RESPECT YOUR PRIVACY.
 ***
 ### Usage